gurdeepkalia/go-crud/README.md

 Testing over kubernetes using docker desktop
 ---------------------------------------------
 Prerequisite:
 1. Setup docker desktop on local system.
 Need to install kubectl as well if running on linux.
+Start the Kubernetes container from docker desktop ui.
 Docker Desktop includes a standalone Kubernetes server and client, as well as Docker CLI integration that runs on your machine.
 The Kubernetes server runs locally within your Docker instance, is not configurable, and is a single-node cluster.
 It runs within a Docker container on your local system, and is only for local testing.
 2. Image is already published over dockerhub using github workflow.